kasattejaswi/lofi-video-generator/README.md

-# lofi-video-generator
+# Lofi Video Generator

-This will generate a 3 minute lo-fi video from a gif and a youtube lofi music video
+Want to create a video from a gif file and an youtube music video, this generator is here for you.
+I will  generate a 3 minute long youtube video with your watermark.

+## Installation